jaffourt/template-python-project/README.md

 - MkDocs for documentation
 - GitHub Actions for continuous integration
 - flake8, mypy, and pylint for linting
-- unittests for unit testing and integration testing
+- pytest for unit testing and integration testing
 - Docker for creating containerized applications

 ## Installation